 The issues come packaged under headings like "futures classes" and "settlement classes" and the controversy has become heated—with accusations of collusion, attorney self-interest, and judicial acquiescence in or support of unfair settlements.
 In this heat, issues become conflated that need to be disentangled; examples stemming from cases claimed to be typical may themselves be only a part of a diverse and variable lot.

 Neither rulemaking nor commentary on procedure should be driven by that which grabs attention unless we can be confident that the vivid example is paradigmatic of the set.
 Thus, while I share concerns about the equity and quality of certain class action (and other) settlements and about the processes that generate them, I am also concerned about a reaction to these instances that disables class action litigation rather than attempting to constrain particular distressing manifestations.

 Date of Authorship for this Version

 Resnik, Judith, "Litigating and Settling Class Actions: The Prerequisites of Entry and Exit" (1997).
 Faculty Scholarship Series.
-Paper 783.
+783.